The New York Times

-Can You File a Civil Lawsuit for Sexual Abuse Following a Related Criminal Trial?
+Filing a Sexual Abuse Civil Lawsuit Following a Criminal Trial

-As long as the civil suit is within the statute of limitations, and other statutory requirements have been met, there is generally nothing that precludes a civil trial from being filed after a criminal trial has ended, regardless of the outcome.
+As long as the civil lawsuit is within the statute of limitations, and other statutory requirements have been met, there is generally nothing that precludes a civil trial from being filed after a criminal trial has ended, regardless of the outcome.
 There are different time limits for adult and minor child survivors.
-In order to file a lawsuit against certain governmental defendants – such as a school – the plaintiff has to show that he or she first filed a claim with the affected government body within a certain time.
-There are exceptions to this governmental claim requirement when the abuse involves a minor.

 The preceding criminal case is not linked to the civil case in such a way that a dismissal or acquittal in the criminal case means that the civil case will fail.
 However, when a criminal trial ends in a conviction, it is more likely that the civil lawsuit will be successful.
 The burden of proof is different in the criminal trial, and a civil trial requires less evidence to show that the same conduct occurred.
 The evidence still has to show that it is more likely than not that the conduct the perpetrator is accused of occurred at his or her hands.
 Furthermore, the burden of proving this is on the plaintiff.